 Tropical is almost always correlated to summer.
 After all, the tropics have the unfair advantage of sunny skies, beautiful beaches, high surf and of course delicious fruits.
-Understandably, not all of us have the opportunity to holiday in the tropics, but we can certainly put use to the fruits we have with us by making refreshing tropical smoothies.
-Here are 5 interesting, but easy to make tropical smoothie recipes that you can try!
+Understandably, not all of us have the opportunity to holiday in the tropics, but we can certainly put to use the fruits we have with us by making refreshing tropical smoothies.
+Easy to make, here are 5 best tropical smoothie recipes that you can try!

 Did you ever come across smoothies combining absolutely bizarre ingredients?
 Well, this is one of those, except this tropical smoothie only sounds weird.
 With the mellow tartness of the blueberries mixing with the peppery-sweet of the basil, it’s a match made in heaven.
 Apart from the taste, this smoothie is bursting with antioxidants and nutrients and can be a really good breakfast smoothie.